luv2code/myboard-jsclient/whatidid.md

 in the test/boardVIewModel.html, I had to wrap the initial require load in an async test to get it to work in phantomjs

 now that unit testing is working, I can start doing TDD on the StickyViewModel.

+changed stickyviewmodel so that it published it's Id on the topic so that the boardViewModel can update itself.